 Using custom dimensions in Analytics, we could achieve this logic before the data enters Data Studio, meaning the query needed is much more lightweight.
 If it’s not possible to offload data processing like this for your data source, you might be able to achieve the same result with Google Sheets as a middle man, or an enterprise solution like Google Big Query.

-There are also third-party providers like Funnel.io where you can aggregate data from multiple sources and create custom fields, before pushing to Data Studio.
+There are also third-party providers like Funnel.io where you can aggregate data from multiple sources and create custom fields, before pushing it to Data Studio.

 4. Clear Your Clipboard

-When you’re building Data Studio dashboard it’s likely that you’ll be copying and pasting objects across pages or whole reports.
+When you’re building a Data Studio dashboard it’s likely that you’ll be copying and pasting objects across pages or whole reports.
 The items you copy will be stored in the application’s local storage.
 The more you copy, the bigger this object will be, potentially slowing down the Data Studio application.

 To clear your clipboard open your Data Studio report in Chrome and open Developer Tools (F12 / Ctrl+Shift+I / Commans+Option+I).
 In the top navigation choose ‘Application’, and open ‘Local Storage’ > https://datastudio.google.com.
 Find the object with the key ‘ClipBoard’ and delete it.